 Super Smash Bros.
 Melee has an incredibly unbalanced roster at the highest levels of play.
-For the most part, in any major tournament, the top 8 will consist of a smattering of Star Fox characters and a Jigglypuff courtesy of Hungrybox.
-So how, then, is pro player aMSa taking sets off the most skilled players in the world using Yoshi, a character best known as the one your friend started using after you told them Kirby was the most annoying Smash character?
+For the most part, in any major tournament, the top eight will consist of a smattering of Star Fox characters and a Jigglypuff, courtesy of Hungrybox.
+So how, then, is pro player like aMSa taking sets off the most skilled players in the world using Yoshi?
 We break it down for you in the below video.

-aMSa sets his Yoshi apart by taking full advantage of the unique abilities the character has.
-He is often a matchup nightmare in the right scenario, and here’s why:
+aMSa sets his Yoshi apart by taking full advantage of the unique abilities that the character has.
+He is often a matchup nightmare in the right scenario.
+Here’s why:

 Unlike every single other character in the game, Yoshi’s double jump does not suffer knockback.
-This means that aMSa has an advantage both in recovery and in neutral.
-Amsa specifically uses the double jump to eat an opponent’s attack, and then retaliate with a stronger counter-attack.
-So, despite the fact that aMSa is taking damage, he’s able to control the pace of the match by not giving up stage control, and in fact, he often causes his opponent to lose stage control through midair counters.
+This means that aMSa has an advantage, both in recovery and in neutral.
+Amsa specifically uses the double jump to eat an opponent’s attack.
+Then, he retaliates with a stronger counter-attack.
+So, despite the fact that aMSa is taking damage, he’s able to control the pace of the match by not giving up stage control.
+In fact, he often causes his opponent to lose stage control through midair counters.
 The fact that Yoshi’s aerial attacks are pretty darn strong is just icing on the cake.